KZMO: Private ownership

 In 1992, voters failed to approve a school tax levy for Dallas County.
 The board voted to sell KBFL and cut the teacher associated with the program.
 The Dallas County school district sold the station for $65,060 to Charles Burton, a former reporter for KOLR television in Springfield.
 By 2000, it was owned by Ken Meyer alongside KTXR (101.3 FM) and KWTO (560 AM).

 On March 2, 2015, KBFL-FM flipped to the "Outlaw Nation" format; the Music of Your Life format moved to KBFL.
 However, due to the overwhelming response of the format, Meyer announced that "The Outlaw" had moved to sister station KTXR November 2, 2015.
-A new format launched on KBFL-FM on the same day: a simulcast of adult standards-formatted KBFL 1060 AM.
+A new format launched on KBFL-FM on the same day: a simulcast of adult standards-formatted KBFL (1060 AM).

-On July 24, 2020, it was announced that the Jock sports format on KBFL’s sister station KWTO-FM (now KTXR) would be moving to the KBFL frequencies and that the entire group of Meyer Communications owned radio stations were being purchased by Zimmer Midwest Communications.
+On July 24, 2020, it was announced that the Jock sports format on KBFL’s sister station KWTO-FM 98.7 would be moving to the KBFL frequencies and that the entire group of Meyer Communications owned radio stations were being purchased by Zimmer Midwest Communications.
 KBFL began simulcasting KWTO-FM on July 30.

 On September 7, 2025, KBFL-FM moved from 99.9 MHz to 93.7 MHz; changed its city of license from Buffalo to Fair Grove; and changed its format from a simulcast of KBFL to country, branded as "93.7 The Stage", under new KZMO call letters.